danielpuschmann/sinchronicity-dev-journal/README.md

 ## business-ecosystem-logic-proxy
 ##### Problem: Deploying the docker compose reults in Error:  The specified product id is not indexed undefined
 Current workaround:
-Retry docker-compose down & docker-compose up -d until error no longer appears Suspected issue: race condition when creating the indexes.
+Retry docker-compose down & docker-compose up -d until error no longer appears<br/>
+Suspected issue: race condition when creating the indexes.